Hirzebruch-Zagier classes and rational elliptic curves over quintic fields: -adic Gross-Zagier formulas

 Let $X_{/K}$ be a smooth $d$-dimensional variety.
 The commutativity of the following diagram

-where $\rho_\mrm{syn}$ is Nekov\'a$\check{r}$-Niziol period morphism, follows from the compatibility of the syntomic descent spectral sequence for syntomic cohomology and the Hochshield-Serre spectral sequence for \'etale cohomology (\cite{BLZ} Theorem 2.1.2). \begin{remark} The bottom horizontal map of diagram ($\ref{syn to et}$) is an isomorphism by (\cite{BLZ} Theorem 1.1.4), hence the middle horizontal map is injective. \end{remark}
+where $\rho_\mrm{syn}$ is Nekov\'a$\check{r}$--Niziol period morphism, follows from the compatibility of the syntomic descent spectral sequence for syntomic cohomology and the Hochschild--Serre spectral sequence for \'etale cohomology (\cite{BLZ} Theorem 2.1.2). \begin{remark} The bottom horizontal map of diagram ($\ref{syn to et}$) is an isomorphism by (\cite{BLZ} Theorem 1.1.4), hence the middle horizontal map is injective. \end{remark}

 Therefore, if we let